atkinsroy/HPESimpliVity/README.md

 ## Things to do
 * Test using PowerShell Core 6.0 (Windows and Linux)

-If you would like to keep up to date with changes, please visit the project website and subscribe to receive notifications.
-Updates are published to the Powershell gallery at the same time.
+If you would like to keep up to date with changes, please subscribe to receive notifications.